espimarisa/hibiki/README.md

 ## About

-Hibiki is a Discord bot focused on accessible and informational utilities.
+Hibiki is a Discord app focused on accessible and informational utilities.

+## Invite

-You can invite the official Hibiki instance using [this Discord invite][invite].
+You can invite the official Hibiki app using [this Discord invite][invite].

 **_NO support is given for self-hosted instances._**